PoisotLab/ms_network_prediction/manuscript.md

 and the scarcity of data of species interactions, the prediction of ecological networks will undoubtedly benefit from these improvements.

+Many studies have used machine learning models specifically with ecological interactions.
+Relevant examples include species traits used to predict interactions and infer trait-matching rules [@Desjardins-Proulx2017EcoInt;
+@Pichler2020MacLea], automated discovery of food webs [@Bohan2011AutDis], reconstruction of ecological networks using next-generation sequencing data [@Bohan2017NexGlo], and network inference from presence-absence data [@Sander2017EcoNet].
+However, few studies have ever used predictive machine learning models on network properties or structure.

 ## Conceptual Synthesis